-Stonar is a small, hard-working school and every individual student matters to us.
-With small class sizes of typically 5-14 students and close working relationships with teachers and tutors, Stonar’s Sixth Form provides a fantastic environment for fulfilling your academic potential.
+Stonar is a small, hard-working school where every individual student matters.
+With small classes (typically 5-14 students), and close working relationships with teachers and mentors, Stonar’s Sixth Form will challenge and support you to achieve your academic potential.

 But we’re not just focused on academics.
 We emphasise personal development via excellent pastoral support, plenty of co-curricular options and an active social programme.
-We ensure that our boarding and day students are happy and leave with the self-esteem and soft skills to complement their academic progress.
+We ensure that our boarding and day students are happy, and leave with good self-esteem and the soft skills to complement their academic progress.

 Fill in the form to book an in-person visit to get a taste of our exceptional countryside school.

-Whether you’re sporty, arty or into riding (and gaining equestrian qualifications), everyone has a chance to get involved and gain the most from Stonar’s unmatched Sixth Form experience.
+Whether you’re sporty, arty or into riding (with the option to gain equestrian qualifications), you'll fit into our small, hardworking community and gain the most from Stonar’s unmatched Sixth Form experience.

 Value-added GCSE & A Level results